googlecodelabs/tools/README.md

 This will start a local web server and open a browser tab to the local server.
 Click on the hyperlink represent your codelab of interest to experience a fully rendered version.

+## How do I generate my own landing page?

+See instructions in the [site directory's readme](site/README.md).

+## How do I generate a custom view?

+Copy the [sample view](site/app/views/sample), customize it to your liking, tag and rebuild the codelabs you want included, and then generate your view.

 ## How do I publish my codelabs?